karinatimm/rss-aggregator-app/README.md

 ## System Requirements if one wants to run the RSS Aggregator project locally:

-To run the RSS Aggregator project locally, ensure you have the following software installed on your system:
+To run the RSS Aggregator app locally, ensure you have the following software installed on your system:

 - Node.js(version 20.3.0 LTS or higher) **(https://nodejs.org/)**
 - Node Package Manager(npm) **(https://www.npmjs.com/)**

 ### Installation and usage instructions:

-Follow these steps to install and run RSS Aggregator project:
+Follow these steps to install and run RSS Aggregator app:

 - Check if Node.js and npm are installed: